stellar-deprecated/docs/guides/concepts/exchange.md

 An orderbook can be summarized by a diagram, as shown below.
 It is often visible on the trading interface of an exchange, though sometimes inverted left-to-right or drawn horizontally.
 But the idea is the same.

 The diagram is split into two stacks of orders.
-Each stack is the the set of orders related to selling an asset _in a trading pair_ with the other asset.
+Each stack is the set of orders related to selling an asset _in a trading pair_ with the other asset.
 So at the top of the diagram there are the orders of people trying to sell sheep (or, equivalently, buy wheat).
 At the bottom there are the orders of people trying to sell wheat (or, equivalently, buy sheep).

 For mnemonic purposes we've arranged the diagram with the sheep "on top" of the wheat here.
 If it helps you can picture a bunch of sheep standing on a field of wheat or some bushels of wheat, an arrangement less likely to cause chaos than trying to stack bushels of wheat on top of sheep.